Azure/azure-sdk-for-net/sdk/loadtestservice/Azure.Developer.LoadTesting/README.md

 - `TestRunClient`

 These sub-clients are used for managing and using different components of the service.
-For each method in both of these sub-clients there is a corresponding Async method in the same class, with Async with same implimentation howeven enabling async functionalities, example, if there is a method, `CreateOrUpdateTest` as a part of `LoadTestAdministrationClient` then there always exists one more function `CreateOrUpdateTestAsync` in the same client class.
+For each method in both of these sub-clients there is a corresponding Async method in the same class, with the same implementation however enabling async functionalities.
+For example, if there is a method, `CreateOrUpdateTest` as a part of `LoadTestAdministrationClient` then there always exists one more function `CreateOrUpdateTestAsync` in the same client class.

 ### Load Test Administration Client